Saads Perfektewelt

 And these can be modeled like so, because you can't stuff anything in the bread as long as your eggs aren't ready:

-I will not attribute any processing times in this example, just picture an arbitrary number for each task for now.
+I will not attribute any processing times in this example, just picture any arbitrary number for each task for now.

-Tasks marked with red can be shifted to the right as long as they do not introduce any extra time to the total makespan.
+Tasks marked with red can be shifted to the right as long as they do not introduce any extra time to the total makespan by exceeding the white space in their front.
 You can cut the bread anytime you want between the 5th and 7th time mark.
 These are called tasks with slack times, or in other literature as buffer times.
 Their times are computed using the following formula:

 \[ LST(j) = \max_{j' \in S(j)} \left( C_{i,j'} - p_{i,j'} \right) \quad \forall j \in J \]